1TechSupport1/calculator/README.md

 Yea your computer dose come with a better one

-But you can change  the colour of the buttons and the placement by changing the colur in the code over hear
+But you can change  the colour of the buttons and the placement by changing the colour in the code over hear

                                              \/      \/                                      \/             \/
               button_1 = Button(text="1", padx=17, pady=12, command=lambda: number(1), fg="white", bg="#fc5e03")